 Contract terms and SLAs could be the difference between success and failure.
 Cloud platforms often boast impressive uptimes however if there is downtime, you should understand what process the service provider will undertake to get the service back up and running and how long this will take.
 Monetary guarantees should be a standard, not a bonus.

-Legacy backup solutions are still in use in many organisations simply because they have been tried and tested; users know they will work when they need them to.
+Legacy backup solutions are still in use in many organizations simply because they have been tried and tested; users know they will work when they need them to.

 Being able to test a cloud backup and restore platform is important not only to ensure it will work and be able to adapt to your data set and environment but to ensure that it is efficient.
 You should be able to test what effect a solution will have on your network resources, such as bandwidth and even CPU.